MicrosoftDocs/cpp-docs/docs/build-insights/reference/sdk/functions/stop-tracing-session.md

 ::: moniker-end
 ::: moniker range=">=msvc-150"

 The `StopTracingSession` function stops an ongoing tracing session and produces a raw trace file.
-Raw trace files can be passed to the [Analyze](analyze.md), [AnalzeA](analyze-a.md), and [AnalyzeW](analyze-w.md) functions to start an analysis session.
-Raw trace files can also be passed to the [Relog](relog.md), [RelogA](relog-a.md), and [RelogW](relog-w.md) functions to start a relogging session.
-Executables calling `StopTracingSession` must have administrator privileges.
+You can pass raw trace files to the [Analyze](analyze.md), [AnalzeA](analyze-a.md), and [AnalyzeW](analyze-w.md) functions to start an analysis session.
+You can pass raw trace files to the [Relog](relog.md), [RelogA](relog-a.md), and [RelogW](relog-w.md) functions to start a relogging session.

+The caller must have administrator permissions to use `StopTracingSession`.

 ## Syntax